-HUD or a HUD-approved independent entity must review the selection process for COPHD owned units to confirm appropriate selection.
+HUD or a HUD-approved independent entity will review the selection process for COPHD owned units to confirm appropriate selection.
 Initial rents and annual rent changes for COPHD-owned units will be determined by the independent entity based on PBV program requirements.
 The term of the HAP contract and any HAP contract renewal must be agreed upon by COPHD and the independent entity.

-HQS inspections will be performed by the independent entity.
+Housing Quality Standard inspections will be performed by the independent entity.

-Eligible Units/Cap on PBV Units Link: 24CFR 983.52, 24 CFR 983.56(a)
+13.8 Eligible Units/Cap on PBV Units, Definition of Project

+Link: 24CFR 983.52, 24 CFR 983.56(a);